LWU2007/DDRone/data collection/test bank/qna ai.md

   The Markov Decision Chain is built upon the Markov Chainby adding the element agent, reward, and action which now influences the transition probability.
 All of these elements added to the Markov Chain makes it a framework for decision making the agent is able to make its own decision which adds an element of choice to the random probability states of the base Markov Chain.

   (Optional) The markov chain is used instead of any other processes is solely because that the probability of transitioning to another state from the current state is solely dependent on the current state and making it "memoryless".
 This "memoryless" property makes systems easier to analyse and predict, even help simplify calculations and help reduce the amount of data needed.

+- explain the similarities and differences between Supervised learning and Unsupervised learning.

+  Similarities: they are both methods of machine learning that feed off of patterns it uncovers and collects from given data.

+  differences: supervised learning(SL) requires labeled data, while Unsupervised learning (UL) doesnt.
+SL is used for classification and regression, while UL is for clustering, dimensionality reduction, and association rule mining.